Marble Mosaic Contributes in the Williamsburgh Bank Restoration

 Seeing the photographs of the restored place leaves no doubt about the amazing skills of the appointed work team.
 Resorting to “special” solutions, they managed to save the landmark or exactly replicate what couldn’t be saved and finish with an absolutely stunning masterpiece.
 The replacement mosaic flooring was quarried in Italy before being sent to Lebanon, where it was safely handed to Marble Mosaic that hand cut every piece of it.

 We are proud to have been chosen to represent Lebanon as the only Lebanese mosaic art company contributing in this gigantic project, and to be associated with such international-scale ventures.
+You could check out photos of our restoration work for the Williamsburgh Savings Bank in our inspiration gallery.

 The event space will open late this year or early next year under the name “Weylin B. Seymor”, for those who will be visiting New York soon and feel like seeing the final outcome of this fine project.